ExpressionEngine/ExpressionEngine-User-Guide/source/cp/files/crop.rst

 The Image Editor page of the Control Panel allows you perform basic image editing tasks directly from ExpressionEngine.
-It is not intended to replace powerful image editing software such as Photoshop or Gimp, but rather to provide a quick option for common tasks from within the control panel.
+It is not intended to replace powerful image editing software such as Photoshop, but rather to provide a quick option for common tasks from within the control panel.

 ..
 Screenshot (optional)